gvwilson/sdxpy/src/undo/index.md

 %]

-Note that we have modified all the handler methods to take the keystroke as an input parameter so that we don't have to distinguish between cases where it's needed and cases where it isn't.
+Note that we have modified all the handler methods to take the keystroke as an input argument so that we don't have to distinguish between cases where it's needed and cases where it isn't.
 This simplifies the code a little